Farm8763/salty_l4d2_server/README.md

 ### Starting the L4D2 server after deployed
 #### Note: Currently ran on the minion after sshing in as the steam user
+#### Note2: For AWS EC2 you need to add rules in the security group for SSH (to SSH in as steam user) and UDP to 27015 to allow client/player access to the L4D2 server
 `/home/steam/L4D2/srcds_run -console -game left4dead2 -gamestatsloggingtofile -condebug -developer -dev`

 ### Kibana
 #### Note: Kibana currently deploys with a self-signed cert
+#### Note2: TODO might need to enable TCP access in AWS for the Kibana server to connect
 Kibana is deployed at `https://<monitoring_server_ip>:5601/` , you can log in with the user 'elastic' and the password you provided above.

 Filebeat will be deployed to the L4D2 server, and the ingest pipeline will be set up automatically in Kibana/Elasticsearch to parse the incoming logs.